What is post-polio syndrome?

 Depending on which muscles are affected, this trio of muscle weakness, fatigue, and pain can make daily activities more difficult.
 For example, people with shoulder or arm weakness may have trouble getting dressed.
 People who have weakness in their legs may have trouble walking or climbing stairs.

-Some people with post-polio syndrome
+Some people who have post-polio syndrome

 also have problems with swallowing, sleeping, and tolerating cold